Handling Part 2:

 It is hard to place this subsection properly because while it is very important to your car’s handling characteristics, it is also semi-dependent on your choice of wheels and tires and your suspension mods.
 There are certain wheel and tire fitments that require pretty aggressive camber settings to even fit on the M3 but you probably should not be running those fitments if you as a driver are not ready for an aggressive alignment.
 Likewise there are certain settings you have little control of without some suspension mods.
 This is more to inform you of the importance of each aspect of a proper alignment so you will be able to judge what changes your car might need later on.

 Caster is the angle between the steering axis (imaginary line between the center of the strut mount/upper ball joint and the lower ball joint) and the vertical axis of the wheel.
-Positive Caster (above, top left) angles the top of the strut backward or the bottom of the strut forward, giving the a car’s steering a self-centering characteristic.
-The principle is similar to how casters (above, top right) work on furniture, the pivot point is forward of the vertical axis of the wheel which will then naturally follow the direction of motion.
+Positive Caster (above, top) angles the top of the strut backward or the bottom of the strut forward, giving the a car’s steering a self-centering characteristic.
+The principle is similar to how casters (above, middle) work on furniture, the pivot point is forward of the vertical axis of the wheel which will then naturally follow the direction of motion.
 This means that while driving straight ahead your wheels will naturally return to the straight ahead position.
 Naturally this makes the steering a little heavier because there is more force pushing it back to center.
 However, the benefit of positive caster on a track car is not related to steering effort or centering, although both are nice to have.
 The real benefit is that because your steering wheels are angled back at the top, you get more dynamic camber.
 Dynamic camber is the additional camber gained while turning.
 Because the struts are angled towards the rear of the car, as you are turning, the outside wheel will gain camber and the inside wheel will lose camber.
 Imagine the E46 pictured above was turning normally, the driver’s side front tire would be the inside tire and the passenger’s side front would be the outside tire.
 See how the inside tire has gained positive camber?
 That is due to an aggressive caster setting.
 Positive camber on the inside wheel works on the same principle of negative camber on the outside wheel, it compensates for the weight transfer and roll of the vehicle so your tires get the best contact patch possible (less important on the inside wheel due to weight transfer, but it doesn’t hurt).

 Camber is the angle difference between the centerline of the wheel and true verticality.
 Negative camber is denoted by the bottom of the wheel sitting further out from the vehicle than the top of the wheel (when viewed from the front/rear of the vehicle).
 Positive is of course the opposite, top further out than bottom.
 The benefit of a reasonable amount of negative camber is an improved contact patch while turning.
 Better contact patch = more grip.
 More grip = happy you.